 authoritarian, sanctimonious twats of this world, Johnson has shown himself to be the Michelangelo of authoritarianism, the Leonardo of sanctimony and the Raphael of twattishnesss.

-others who have used the same name -- real or assumed -- for spanking and other modelling work.)
+couple of others who have used the same name -- real or assumed -- for spanking and other modelling work.)
 The more serious aspect, of course, is that PB has had to put Dreams of Spanking on hold until she can win an appeal against this idiocy.
-My acquaintance

 Update: Ariel's Sponsored Caning